 In the spirit of giving away ideas that might make a difference, I’ve written this post to bang on about an idea I had years ago.

-Before I begin, I’d like to point out that I’m not an engineer.
+Before I carry on, I’d like to point out that I’m not an engineer.
 My knowledge of aerodynamics is rather on the empirical side and comes from building and flying model planes.
 If my big idea turns out to be as useful as nuclear-bomb-proof paint then please let me know in the comments.

 When I first dreamt this up I thought I’d build a scale model to test the idea.
 Years went by and I never got around to it so, hopefully, someone else will pick up the idea and run with it.